Tony and Susan: Plot

-Tony at last feels like he can move on with his life and begins a relationship with one of his former grad students.
+Tony at last starts to move on with his life and begins a relationship with one of his former graduate students.
 He receives a call from Andes telling him that Ray is about to be set free.
-He goes to meet Andes who tells him he has cancer and six months to live.
+He goes to meet Andes, who tells him he has cancer and six months to live.
 Andes then asks him if he wants to see Ray brought to justice.
 Sensing Tony's tacit approval, Andes arrests Ray and brings him to a remote camper in the woods where his ex-wife Ingrid is staying, unbeknownst to Andes.
 They are later joined by Susan, Andes' cousin.
 Andes goes and retrieves Lou from the jail.
-In the camper, Andes threatens to torture both Lou and Ray, causing them to run away.
+In the camper, Andes threatens to torture both Lou and Ray, but they run away.
 As a result, Andes shoots and kills Lou while urging Tony to do the same to Ray.
-Tony finds he cannot and allows Ray to escape.
-Andes tells Tony and the women that if they are questioned they must say that Lou was murdered by Ray.
+Tony cannot bring himself to commit murder, however, and allows Ray to escape.
+Andes tells Tony and the women that if they are questioned they must say that Ray killed Lou.

 Andes has Tony go to send a message to one of his police friends.
 Along the way, Tony passes Ray walking along the side of the road and later goes to the trailer where Helen and Laura had been raped.
 He finds Ray sleeping there.
-He wakes up Ray and they have a conversation in which Ray confesses to raping and murdering Laura and Helen.
-Despite thinking he will be unable to shoot Ray, Tony does shoot and kill him.
-In the ensuing confrontation, however, Tony is blinded and grievously injured.
-Leaving the trailer he falls down a ravine and waits for the police to find him.
-Hearing the police however he does not call out to them and instead accidentally shoots himself in the gut.
-He hallucinates driving to Maine and seeing Helen and Laura before dying.
+He wakes Ray up, and they have a conversation in which Ray confesses to raping and murdering Laura and Helen.
+Tony then shoots and kills him, but is blinded and badly wounded in the process.
+He stumbles out of the trailer and falls down a ravine.
+He hears the police coming to save him, but he does not call out to them, instead accidentally shooting himself in the gut.
+As he dies, he hallucinates driving to Maine with Helen and Laura.

-The novel causes Susan to reminisce about her past life with Edward, where they were neighbours who briefly lived together after Edward's father died and her parents took him in.
-As adults they reconciled when they were going to university and Susan slept with Edward after discovering his puritanical views on sex.
+The novel causes Susan to reminisce about her past life with Edward.
+They were neighbors who briefly lived together after Edward's father died and her parents took him in.
+They met again in college, and slept together despite Edward's puritanical views on sex.
 However, a short time into their relationship, Edward decided that he wanted to be a writer and that the two would survive on Susan's income as a lecturer.
-After Edward left for a month-long writer's retreat, Susan began an affair with their neighbour Arnold, whose wife was experiencing mental breakdowns.
+After Edward left for a month-long writer's retreat, Susan began an affair with their neighbor Arnold, whose wife was experiencing mental breakdowns.
 Sometime after Edward returned, Susan confessed all of this to Edward and eventually divorced him, settling down with Arnold and tolerating his affairs.